Your 30-Year Legacy System Is a $5M Time Bomb Unless You Fix This Hidden Debt

 Why Most Legacy Modernization Efforts Fail and What Founders Get Wrong

 I've seen this happen when internal managers push for 'features over foundation.'
 They want the new shiny thing without investing in the underlying structure.
 This drives me crazy because it's a short-sighted approach that guarantees failure.
+For example, demanding a new customer portal without upgrading the core policy management APIs is like putting a fresh coat of paint on a crumbling house.
 Many teams also rely on offshore teams that write unreadable code, adding more layers of technical debt rather than solving it.
+This often comes from a misguided attempt to save money upfront, only to incur exponentially higher costs down the line in debugging, re-work, and performance issues.
 What actually works in production is a commitment to 'doing it right' for the long term, not a series of quick, cheap fixes that only kick the problem down the road.
+This means investing in clear architectural principles, robust testing frameworks, and a culture that values maintainability as much as new features.
+Without this foundational commitment, any modernization effort is doomed to become just another layer of tech debt, further complicating any future tech debt reduction for acquisition valuation efforts.

 Key Takeaway

-Prioritizing features over foundation and using unreliable offshore teams doom modernization projects.
+Prioritizing features over foundation and using unreliable offshore teams doom modernization projects, creating more tech debt rather than solving it.

 Show me your modernization plan I'll tell you where it's going to break.